Zharnel Hughes

 Following his transfer of allegiance Hughes placed fifth in the 200 m final at the 2015 World Championships in Athletics.
 Injury affected his 2016 and 2017 seasons and he was eliminated in the rounds-stage at the 2016 European Athletics Championships and 2017 World Championships in Athletics.
 He returned to fitness in 2018 and won the 4 × 100 metres relay title at the 2018 Commonwealth Games with England.
 Hughes crossed the line first in the final of the 200 metres at the Games, but was disqualified for impeding an athlete in the neighbouring lane.

-He won the gold medal in both the 100 metres and 4 x 100 metres relay at the 2018 European Championships, and in both the 200 metres and 4 x 100 metres relay at the 2022 European Championships representing Great Britain, and once more won gold in the 4 x 100 metres relay at the 2022 Commonwealth Games, again representing England.
-In 2019 he won his first global senior medal, a silver in the 4 x 100 metre relay at the 2019 World Athletics Championships.
-He won a second medal, a bronze, in the same event at the 2022 World Athletics Championships.
+He won in both the 100 metres and 4 × 100 metres relay at the 2018 European Championships, and in both the 200 metres and 4 × 100 metres relay at the 2022 European Championships representing Great Britain, and once more won in the 4 × 100 metres relay at the 2022 Commonwealth Games, again representing England.
+In 2019 he achieved his first global senior medal, a silver in the 4 × 100 metre relay at the 2019 World Athletics Championships.
+He achieved a second medal, a bronze, in the same event at the 2022 World Athletics Championships.

-He was also part of the Great Britain team narrowly pipped to victory by Italy in the final of the 4 x 100 metres relay at the 2020 Summer Olympics.
-On 18 February 2022 it was announced that Hughes and his teammates CJ Ujah, Nethaneel Mitchell-Blake and Richard Kilty would be stripped of their 4 × 100 metres relay 2020 Summer Olympics silver medals after Court of Arbitration for Sport found Ujah guilty of a doping violation.
+He was also part of the Great Britain team that finished second to Italy in the final of the 4 × 100 metres relay at the 2020 Summer Olympics.
+On 18 February 2022 it was announced that Hughes and his teammates CJ Ujah, Nethaneel Mitchell-Blake and Richard Kilty would be stripped of their 4 × 100 metres relay 2020 Summer Olympics second place after Court of Arbitration for Sport found Ujah guilty of a doping violation.
+Hughes won the bronze medal in the same event at the 2024 Summer Olympics, along with Mitchell-Blake and Kilty, in addition to debutants Jeremiah Azu and Louie Hinchliffe.

-As of 2022, he is the joint-second fastest British 100-metre sprinter ever, after Linford Christie and fifth fastest European, and has personal bests of 9.91 seconds for the 100 m and 20.02 seconds for the 200 m..
-His time of 20.02 ranks him fifth fastest British 200 metres sprinter in history and 17th fastest European.
+Hughes is the British record holder over 100 m and 200 m as well, with 9.83 s and 19.73 s respectively.
+He is equally the second fastest European in history over each of these distances, behind (two Italians) Marcell Jacobs (9.80s) and Pietro Mennea (19.72s) respectively.

 Hughes trains with the Racers Track Club in Jamaica under coach Glen Mills, with clubmates including Usain Bolt, Yohan Blake and Delano Williams.